Edmund Moubray Lyons: Death and Memorial

-Lyons was involved in a night attack on the batteries at Sebastopol on 17 June 1855, during which he was mortally wounded.
-He died ten days later, on 27 June 1855 in Tarabya (known to the British as Therapia) on the Bosphorus.
-The officers and crew of Miranda paid for a memorial to him in St Paul's Cathedral, London.
-The same officers also erected a gravestone in memory of Lyons which now rests in Haydarpaşa Cemetery in Üsküdar, Istanbul.
+Whilst commanding HMS Miranda on 17 June 1855, Lyons was killed in action during the Crimean War in a night attack on Fort Constantine, in which he was fatally wounded by a piece of shell that embedded itself in his left leg.
+He died, without issue, in the hospital of Therapia.

-Literary appearance
+The British Black Sea Fleet paid for a memorial to him at Therapia, and the officers and crew of HMS Miranda paid for a memorial to him in the south aisle of the nave of St Paul's Cathedral, London, and erected a gravestone in his memory that is now in Haydarpaşa Cemetery, Üsküdar, Istanbul.

-He appears as a character in the books The Valiant Sailors, Hazard of Huntress, and other works by V.A.
+He appears as a character in the books The Valiant Sailors, Hazard of Huntress, and other works, by V.A.
 Stuart.